beporter/php-coverage-ensure/README.md

 ### Development

 Please fork this repository, create a new topic branch, and submit a [pull request](https://github.com/beporter/php-coverage-ensure/issues) for your work.

+## Credits

+This work was originally done as a part of [loadsys/cakephp-shell-scripts](https://github.com/loadsys/CakePHP-Shell-Scripts) and broken out here for greater portability/reuse.

 ## License